johntvale/UserManager/README.md

-# User Manager App in Angular 19,
+# User Manager App built with Angular 19

-This is a User Manager app developed in angular 19.
+This is a User Manager app developed in Angular 19.

-With this application you will be able to save data, list, edit and delete users data from the Local Storage.
+With this application you will be able to save, list, edit and delete user data from the Local Storage.

 You can access the app by <a href="https://user-manager-khaki.vercel.app/"><strong>clicking here</strong></a>.